phetsims/calculus-grapher/doc/implementation-notes.md

 that consists of the types: 'smooth', 'cusp', and 'discontinuous'.
 CurvePoint can save the previous state of a point into a stack that can be restored for undo operations.

 `TransformedCurve` is a subtype for the main curve that the user interacts with and manipulates.
-For originalCurve, the CurvePoints are updated when a user manipulates the CurvePoints through a method on `TransformedCurve`.
+For PrimaryCurve, the CurvePoints are updated when a user manipulates the CurvePoints through a method on `TransformedCurve`.

 `TransformedCurve` is mainly responsible for: